Rhode Island

 What is the Update?

-Rhode Island has a disability benefit program called the Temporary Disability Insurance (TDI), and a Temporary Caregiver Insurance (TCI) program for family care leave and parental benefits.
+Rhode Island Temporary Disability Insurance (TDI) and Temporary Caregiver Insurance (TCI)

 Handbook/Policy Updates